MartinMarzi/BEFANA/README.md

 Interactive Jupyter notebooks and python code for soil food web visualization and analysis.
 Please refer to our paper in pre-print for further details: https://arxiv.org/abs/2203.11687.

+## Tool structure:
+BEFANA consists of these jupyter notebooks:

+Part 1: Preparing the environment and loading the data Part 2: Network construction, editing and visualization Part 3: Network analysis
+Part 4: Modeling with experimental data
+Part 5: Machine learning on graphs

 ## How to use

 ### Docker